-- $(1) \ldots \ldots$ - (2) If a court by which a person is made the subject of a treatment order is satisfied that there are proper grounds to suspect that the person - (a) has escaped or is absent without leave of absence from an approved hospital; and - (b) has left the State - the court may issue a warrant for the arrest of the person and for his or her return to the approved hospital.
+- (1) - (2) If a court by which a person is made the subject of a treatment order is satisfied that there are proper grounds to suspect that the person - - (a) has escaped or is absent without leave of absence from an approved hospital; and - (b) has left the State - the court may issue a warrant for the arrest of the person and for his or her return to the approved hospital.

-- (3) If a court by which a person is committed to detention under a restriction order is satisfied that there are proper grounds to suspect that the person - (a) has escaped or is absent without proper authority from the place of detention; and - (b) has left the State - s.
-79B Part 10 - Assessment, Treatment, Supervision and Restriction Orders the court may issue a warrant for the arrest of that person and for his or her return to the place of detention.
+- (3) If a court by which a person is committed to detention under a restriction order is satisfied that there are proper grounds to suspect that the person - (a) has escaped or is absent without proper authority from the place of detention; and - (b) has left the State - the court may issue a warrant for the arrest of that person and for his or her return to the place of detention.